Wheel of Fortune (American game show): Audition process

 Anyone at least 18 years old has the potential to become a contestant through Wheel of Fortune's audition process.
-Exceptions include employees and immediate family members of ViacomCBS, Sony Pictures Entertainment, or any of their respective affiliates or subsidiaries; any firm involved in supplying prizes for the show; and television stations that broadcast Wheel and/or Jeopardy!, their sister radio stations or newspapers (if any), and those advertising agencies that are affiliated with them.
+Exceptions include employees and immediate family members of Paramount Global, Sony Pictures Entertainment, or any of their respective affiliates or subsidiaries; any firm involved in supplying prizes for the show; and television stations that broadcast Wheel and/or Jeopardy!, their sister radio stations or newspapers (if any), and those advertising agencies that are affiliated with them.
 Also ineligible to apply as contestants are individuals who have appeared on a different game show within the previous year, three other game shows within the past ten years, or on any version of Wheel of Fortune itself, including the 1997–98 children's version, Wheel 2000.

 Throughout the year, the show uses a custom-designed Winnebago recreational vehicle called the "Wheelmobile" to travel across the United States, holding open auditions at various public venues.
 Participants are provided with entry forms which are then drawn randomly.
 Individuals whose names are drawn appear on stage, five at a time, and are interviewed by traveling host Marty Lublin.
 The group of five then plays a mock version of the speed-up round, and five more names are selected after a puzzle is solved.
 Everyone who is called onstage receives a themed prize, usually determined by the spin of a miniature wheel.
 Auditions typically last two days, with three one-hour segments per day.
 After each Wheelmobile event, the "most promising candidates" are invited back to the city in which the first audition was held, to participate in a second audition.
 Alternatively, a participant may submit an audition form with a self-shot video through the show's website to enter an audition.
 Contestants not appearing on stage at Wheelmobile events have their applications retained and get drawn at random to fill second-level audition vacancies.
 At the second audition, potential contestants play more mock games featuring a miniature wheel and puzzle board, followed by a 16-puzzle test with some letters revealed.
 The contestants have five minutes to solve as many puzzles as they can by writing in the correct letters.
 The people who pass continue the audition, playing more mock games which are followed by interviews.

-Since the show's hiatus due to COVID-19 ended, all auditions have been conducted virtually.
+Since the show's hiatus due to COVID-19 ended, all auditions have been conducted online.